Rope-burning puzzle

 Visualisation of the rope-burning puzzle, the horizontal axis denoting time elapsed in seconds and vertical axis denoting burn time remaining on a rope (not its length).

-In recreational mathematics, rope-burning puzzles are a class of mathematical puzzle in which one is given lengths of rope, fuse cord, or shoelace that each burn for a given amount of time, and matches to set them on fire, and must use them to measure a non-unit amount of time.
+Rope-burning puzzles are a class of mathematical puzzle in which one is given lengths of rope or fuses that each burn for a given amount of time, and matches to set them on fire, and must use them to measure a non-unit amount of time.
 The fusible numbers are defined as the amounts of time that can be measured in this way.

 As well as being of recreational interest, these puzzles are sometimes posed at job interviews as a test of candidates' problem-solving ability, and have been suggested as an activity for middle school mathematics students.

 Example

 A common and simple version of this problem asks to measure a time of 45 seconds using only two fuses that each burn for a minute.
 The assumptions of the problem are usually specified in a way that prevents measuring out 3/4 of the length of one fuse and burning it end-to-end, for instance by stating that the fuses burn unevenly along their length.

 One solution to this problem is to perform the following steps: